Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Introduction

-Several approaches to verified computation exist: generic approaches based on protocol check circuits~\citep{gkr08} or on homomorphic encryption~\citep{cfhkknpz15}; approaches working for any protocol where the Prover uses specific operations, as~\citep[Section 5]{kns11} which certifies any protocol where matrix multiplications are performed.
-Another approach consists in designing problem-specific certificates, as for instance \citep{Fre79, kns11, DLP17} on dense linear algebra and \citep{dk14, dktv16} on sparse linear algebra.
+Several approaches to verified computation exist: generic approaches based on protocol check circuits \citep{gkr08} or on homomorphic encryption \citep{cfhkknpz15}; and approaches working for any algorithm where the Prover uses specific operations, such as that of \citet[Section 5]{kns11} which certifies any protocol where matrix multiplications are performed.
+Another approach consists in designing problem-specific verification protocols, as was done for instance in \citep{Fre79, kns11, dlp17} on dense linear algebra and \citep{dk14, dktv16} on sparse linear algebra.